Tham Lod rockshelter: Paleoenvironment

-A study in 2006 conducted by Suwongpong Wattanapituksakul of Chulongcorn University at Tham Lod in the Mae Hong Son Province described the environment from 35,000 to 10,000 BP to stay the same as the same animals that thrived in that area existed until 10,000 BP.
-Suwongpong analyzed data from mammal teeth found in Tham Lod to find 2003 number of identified specimens, which were then classified into 31 taxa.
+A study in 2006 conducted by Suwongpong Wattanapituksakul of Chulongcorn University found that animal life in the area remained the same between 35,000 and 10,000 BP.
+Suwongpong analyzed data from mammal teeth found in Tham Lod and identified 2003 specimens, which were then classified into 31 taxa.
 These animals included: Rhinocerotidae, Rhizomyidae, Rhizomys spp., Cannomys badius, Bandicota spp., and Bandicota indica.
-Animals such as the Rhinocerotidae required a specialized habitat, indicating that the environment was a dense forest for until 10,000 BP.
-The climate of the Tham Lod Rockshelter from the δ18O data collected by Ben Marwick and Michael K. Gagan, funded by a University Postgraduate Award, the Australian Institute of Nuclear Science and Engineering and the ANU Department of Archaeology and Natural History, for the ANU Department of Archaeology and Natural History in the Research School of Pacific and Asian Studies, showed that from 35,000 to 20,000BP the climate was wet and varied, then from 20,000 to 11,500 BP, it was dry; after 11,500 BP, the climate did not show any variation and became more wet.
-Furthermore, the forest around the Tham Lod rockshelter from the late Pleistocene period is still the same today.
+The presence of rhinocerotidae indicates that the environment was a dense forest up to 10,000 BP. δ18O data collected by Ben Marwick and Michael K. Gagan showed that from 35,000 to 20,000 BP the climate was wet and varied, then from 20,000 to 11,500 BP, it was dry; after 11,500 BP, the climate did not show variation but became more wet.